 Behavior

 Although the thick, sticky substance hagfish produce is called slime, it’s actually not.
 Its characteristics are instead a milky, fibrous mucus.
 The species Myxini glutinosa was named for it, with the word “glutinosa” in Latin meaning glutinous or gummy.
-Hagfish produce slime while they eat, while burrowing, or while escaping from predators in conjunction with an overhand knot from head to tail.
-The slime is often used as a substitute for egg whites.
+Hagfish produce slime while they eat, while burrowing, or while escaping from predators, in conjunction with an overhand knot from head to tail.
+Hagfish slime has been explored as a substitute for egg whites, particularly in Korea, but its use in this way is not widespread.

 Distribution, Population, and Habitat

-The population of all hagfish species is unknown, but these fish are present in all the world’s oceans.
-All species live in cold saltwater, with their range or ocean varying depending on the species.
+While many hagfish species are classified as Least Concern, about 12% are considered threatened according to recent assessments.
+Hagfish are present in oceans around the world.
+All species live in cold saltwater, with their range varying depending on the species and the ocean.
 The habitat of the species in the Eptatretus genus is the Pacific Ocean, with that of the Far Eastern inshore hagfish (Eptatretus burgeri) being the Northwest Pacific.
 The habitat of the Myxinidae family is all the world’s oceans, and that of Eptatretidae is everywhere except the North Atlantic.
-They burrow into the ocean floor or into dead and dying fish, living in cold, low waters with a temperature of 15°C and depth range of 52-5,600ft (15.85-1,800m), but typically 4,000ft (1,219m).
+They burrow into the ocean floor or into dead and dying fish, living in cold, low waters with a temperature of 15°C and a depth range of 52-5,600ft (15.85-1,800m), but typically 4,000ft (1,219m).

 Predators and Prey